Khurramnaveed3233/Data-Professionals-Survey-Breakdown/README.md

 - **Missing Values**: Several records were incomplete, so filters and clean logic were applied to avoid skewed results.
 - **Imbalanced Gender Data**: The majority of responses were from male professionals, so charts were adjusted to show percentages instead of absolute values for better insight.
 - **Categorization**: Rare job titles were grouped under "Other" for cleaner visualization and interpretation.

 ---

-## 🎥 Optional Video Walkthrough

-**Suggested Structure for a 2–3 Minute Walkthrough**:
-1. **Introduction**: Brief overview of the survey and dashboard goals.
-2. **Dashboard Overview**: Show major sections—salary by job title, gender breakdown, language usage.
-3. **Key Insights**: Highlight top findings, such as the most used language (Python), or job roles with highest satisfaction.
-4. **Closing Thoughts**: Discuss how this data can be used in hiring, career planning, and training.

----